 Private Plugins

-This feature requires Enterprise License and above.
-Please contact sales@ubidots.com to enable the Developer console on your account.
+This feature requires an Enterprise license.
+Please contact sales@ubidots.com to enable the developer console on your account.

 A private plugin is structured around a specific set of files.
 These files not only determine the plugin type but also define its logic and overall functionality.
 The typical file structure for a plugin, regardless of its type, is outlined below:

-Adhering to this file structure and including all the mentioned files is mandatory for the plugin to function correctly and be able to be deployed.
+Adhering to this file structure and including all the mentioned files is mandatory for the plugin to be deployed and function correctly.

 src directory